GraphQL-Portal/graphql-portal/README.md

 ## Authentication
-If you want enable manual authentication, you have to specify these environment variables as signup requires confirmation codes:
+If you want enable manual authentication you have to specify these environment variables as signup requires confirmation codes:

 ```shell
 # replace the following values with those relevant to your sendgrid account and environment